python4004/BountyHunter-HTB/BountyHunter.md

 ```

-we got db user name and password actually i don't know what should i do with this credential so i decided to take brake and watch movie.....
+we got db user name and password actually i don't know what should i do with this credential so i decided to take break and watch movie.....

-`SSH` maybe lets try i thout that this password maybe for `ssh` no another thing to do so lets list all users we got it from `etc/passwd` file and login
+ **`SSH` is opened !!**  --->>> lets try,i thought that this password may be for `ssh` no another thing to do so lets list all users we got it from `etc/passwd` file and login.

-**acullay we can use tools like `hydra` to bruteforce user ** but i make it manually HOW!!

 ```
 root:x:0:0:root:/root:/bin/bash